gothbarbie/wp-hsGenerateGallery/README.md

 Contains two functions:

--createThumbnail() - Can be used alone -hs_displayGallery() - Uses function above and outputs a list of thumbnails.
++ createThumbnail() - Can be used alone
++ hs_displayGallery() - Uses function above and outputs a list of thumbnails.
 Example:

 ```
 <ul class="hs-generate-gallery">